The Bamboo Hut

 But Red’s Place hides a dark secret.
 The building’s history stretches all the way back to the late 1800s.
 The building’s seen gamblers, a barbershop, and a cigar shop.
 The ghosts of the gamblers still haunt the building and are known to cause a ruckus in the basement.

 George’s spirit is still said to haunt the building.
 His ghost was said to haunt his wife and mother when they still lived in the house.
-Later residents report cold spots and unusual noises around the home.
+Later, residents reported cold spots and unusual noises around the home.
 Paranormal investigators claim that George isn’t the only spirit in the house.
 Several female spirits also inhabit the building.

 Want more haunted San Francisco?
 Check out our blog on SF Ghosts!